AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 Sensitive Semantic ID deconstruction

-- generation of non-sensitive semantic key for objects that has a sensitive semantical key in the form of something that has a better developer experience than e.g. UUIDs can offer.
+- generation of non-sensitive semantic key for objects that has a sensitive semantic key in the form of something that has a better developer experience than e.g. UUIDs can offer.

 ### Selection API Capability